Damghanampyx

 Damghanampyx is an extinct genus of trilobites in the family Raphiophoridae.
 It has been reported from the Ordovician period of Iran.
 The generic name Damghanampix is a compound crassis word taking the city of Damghan in Semnan province of Iran as a prefix to Ampyx.

 Description

-Damghanampix had a simple cephalon and a large and prominent glabella, which distinguished itself from all trilobites.
+Damghanampix had a simple cephalon and a large and prominent glabella, which distinguished itself from all other trilobites.